andrew-a-hale/simple-data-pipeline/README.md

 1. Install `duckdb`
 2. Install `go`
 3. Run `make [PORT=<port>]`
-    - if port is missing defaults to 8888.
+    - If port is missing defaults to 8888.
     - To test if the webserver is up use: `curl "localhost:8888/"` in another terminal.
+    - If you want to run the dbt variant you will need to install `dbt` and `dbt-duckdb`
 4. Run `make kill-ws` to kill background webserver kill you are done

 There are a few other commands in the Makefile to simplify testing.